 Reinstatement from Suspension

-When a student has concluded a suspension period, he/she must submit a letter to the Dean of Students requesting reinstatement and provide documentation that he/she has taken action to positively address the issues which led to the suspension.
+When a student has concluded a suspension period, they must submit a letter to the Dean of Students requesting reinstatement and provide documentation that they have taken action to positively address the issues which led to the suspension.
 The student may return to the University only after the Dean of Students has made an affirmative decision in this regard, and been formally communicated to the student in writing.